yanCerv/FreeToGame-iOS/README.md

 - **MVVM Architecture**
   Clear separation between Model, View, and ViewModel to keep code clean and maintainable.

-- **Network Layer with URLSession and Swift Concurrency**
+- **Network Layer with URLSession With Combine and Swift Concurrency**
-  - All HTTP calls are made with `URLSession` in combination with `async/await`.
+  - All HTTPS calls are made with `URLSession` in combination with `async/await`.
   - `HomeClient` and other providers use a `Request` protocol to abstract networking logic.
   - Centralized error handling with `ErrorHandler` and an `actor` that provides in-memory image caching.